ismailnamdar/batman-tv-show/README.md

 ## Installation

-- Clone or downloaad the project.
+- Clone or download the project.

 - Then, in the project directory, you can run:

 ### `npm start`

+# Demo
+Project is available in [batmantv.netlify.com](batmantv.netlify.com)

 ## Technology Stack
 - **react**